 - asbestos- must be double wrapped

-- white goods - fridges, freezers, washing machines etc
+- white goods - fridges and freezers (whole units only), washing machines etc

 There are charges for bringing certain materials to the recycling centre.